Aranyalma2/claycast/controller/README.md

 ## The core tasks of the controller

-### Setup Serial Communication:
+### 📡 Serial Communication Setup

-* Use hardware Serial for UART communication with the Modbus RTU master.
+- Uses **hardware `Serial`** for UART communication with the Modbus RTU master
-* Use SoftwareSerial or another UART for HC12 communication.
+- Uses **`SoftwareSerial`** or a secondary UART for the HC12 module

-### Encapsulate Modbus RTU Data:
+### 📦 Modbus RTU Data Encapsulation

-* Read data from the Serial UART (Modbus RTU data).
+- Reads Modbus RTU requests from UART
+- Wraps requests in a custom protocol header for wireless transmission via HC12

+### 🚀 HC12 Transmission

+- Sends encapsulated Modbus RTU requests over HC12
+- Receives wrapped responses wirelessly from the client

+### 📥 Response Processing

+- Validates incoming wrapped responses
-* Encapsulate the Modbus data with an additional header or wrapper for wireless transmission.
+- Unwraps the Modbus RTU data

-### Transmit Data via HC12:

-* Send the encapsulated data over the air.

-### Receive and Process Data over HC12:

-* Read incoming data from the HC12.
-* Validate and process it (remove the wireless wrapper).
-* Forward the unwrapped response to the Modbus master via Serial UART.
+- Forwards it back to the Modbus master via hardware `Serial`

+---

-## Data encapsulation
+## 📦 Data Encapsulation Format

-All messages follow the same header format:
+All HC12-transmitted messages use a consistent wrapper protocol:

 ```
 +--------------------+---------+----------------------+
 | Field              | Size    | Description          |